infinity

 About me.

-Currently I am a postdoc at Penn State University with Trent Jaeger in computer science & engineering, and last year I worked on algorithmic randomness with Wolfgang Merkle at Ruprecht-Karls-Universität Heidelberg under a grant from DFG.
-From 2008-2010 I held a research staff position at CCR-La Jolla where I focused on research efforts in cryptography and network security, and before that I did disease modeling as a postdoc at the RAND Corporation.
+I've held postdoc positions with Prateek Saxena at NUS, Trent Jaeger at Penn State and Wolfgang Merkle at Universität Heidelberg.
+Previously I have served as a US Fulbright fellow to Israel and to Hungary.
+From 2008-2010 I held a research staff position at CCR-La Jolla, and before that I worked at the RAND Corporation.
 I fulfilled my dissertation research as a CIC Traveling Scholar at the University of Chicago computer science department under the supervision of Lance Fortnow.
 I earned a PhD in mathematics from Indiana University in 2007, a DM in composition from the IU School of Music in 2004, and a BA in guitar performance and mathematics from Pomona College in 2000.
-I was a Fulbright Fellow to Hungary in 2000-2001.